top of page

 Other lineages likely joined the Ó Dochartaighs

-During the mid-medieval period hereditary surnames were just beginning to come into use—in fact Ó Dochartaigh is one of the earliest.
-Undoubtedly, a number of closely related families who were allied or geographically associated with the Ó Dochartaighs also assumed the name.
-According to Board of Clans of Ireland, "Irish clans were composed of those who were related by blood but also by those who were adopted and fostered into the clan as well as those who joined the clan for strategic reasons such as safety or combining of lands and resources.
-However, all members of the clan bore the same surname."
-(Clans of Ireland, History).
-This, along with non-paternal events, explains why there are a number of individuals in the Doherty Y-DNA study at FamilyTreeDNA who are more distantly related to the majority of Ó Dochartaigh testers than would be expected considering a supposed 9th century progenitor.
-However, if you don't match the majority of Ó Dochartaigh Y-DNA testers that doesn't necessarily mean you're not part of Clann Ó Dochartaigh.
-The Board of Clans of Ireland says, "membership of an Irish Clan is frequently linked to an individual’s identity and is strongly associated with a shared common heritage and culture."
-(Clans of Ireland, Who is a member of a Clan?).
+During the mid-medieval period hereditary surnames were just beginning to come into use.
+Undoubtedly, some families who were allied or geographically associated with the Ó Dochartaighs almost certainly assumed the name.
+According to the Clans of Ireland, “Irish clans were composed of those who were related by blood but also by those who were adopted and fostered into the clan as well as those who joined the clan for strategic reasons such as safety or combining of lands and resources.
+However, all members of the clan bore the same surname.”[6]
+This, along with non-paternal events, explains why there are some clusters and individuals who have a yDNA haplotype outside of the prominent “Group 1” clustering identified by the Doherty Y-DNA study at FamilyTreeDNA.[7]
+However, if you don't match the majority of Ó Dochartaigh Y-DNA testers that doesn't necessarily mean you're not part of the Ó Dochartaigh clann.
+Clans of Ireland says, “membership of an Irish Clan is frequently linked to an individual’s identity and is strongly associated with a shared common heritage and culture.”[8]

 The formation of septs or subfamilies that branched from the Ó Dochartaighs

-The Ó Clery Genealogies give the following listing of families as being descended from the Ó Dochartaighs:
+In addition to those who bear a variant of the Ó Dochartaigh surname (such as Doherty, Dougherty, Daugherty, and others), the Ó Clery Book of Genealogies gives the following listing of septs or families as being descended from the Ó Dochartaighs:

-Ó Canann in Donegal Annual #66 gives the modern surnames associated with these families as the following:
+Tomás G. Ó Canann’s “Notes on medieval Donegal,” in Donegal Annual 66, gives the modern surnames associated with the families above which O'Clery mentioned:

 • Clann David are the MacDevitts.